Social Icons

 Directed by Elia Kazan

-On the Waterfront is a movie that I did enjoy, the famous lines, "You don't understand!
+On the Waterfront is a movie I enjoyed.
+The famous lines—"You don't understand!
 I coulda had class.
 I coulda been a contender.
-I coulda been somebody instead of a bum, which is what I am" it is exciting to hear but the whole movie play after a while gets dull till the great ending where Terry had to battle it with Friendly.
+I coulda been somebody instead of a bum, which is what I am."—are exciting to hear, but after a while, the movie drags until the great ending, where Terry has to battle it out with Friendly.

-The movie plot has the protagonist Terry Malloy (Marlon Brando) a former boxer who took a dive once in the ring so that a Mobster Johnny Friendly could clean house.
-Now Terry works for Friendly thanks to his brother Charley, Friendly’s faithful companion.
+The movie follows Terry Malloy (Marlon Brando), a former boxer who once took a dive in the ring so that mobster Johnny Friendly could cash in.
+Now, Terry works for Friendly, thanks to his brother Charley, who is one of Friendly’s closest associates.

-Friendly used Terry to coax a dockworker Joey, out of his apartment where Joey was killed, to signify Friendly’s control over the docks.
+Friendly uses Terry to lure a dockworker, Joey, out of his apartment, where Joey is killed—a show of Friendly’s control over the docks.

-Now Joey’s sister is in town trying to get justice to what was done to her brother, nobody wants to snitch on the mob, but Terry’s relationship with Joey’s sister was pushing him down the route of a snitch.
-Charley warns Terry to layoff Joey’s sister but their love for each other keeps him going back.
+Joey’s sister arrives in town, seeking justice for her brother.
+No one wants to snitch on the mob, but Terry’s growing relationship with her pushes him toward breaking the code of silence.
+Charley warns Terry to stay away from Joey’s sister, but their feelings for each other keep drawing him back.

-Some of the movie characters are actually based on real life people, like Terry Malloy's (Marlon Brando) character was based on Anthony DiVincenzo, who testified before a real-life Waterfront Commission and was ostracized for his act.
-The movie was made later on, on what seems to be DiVincenzo story and DiVincenzo sued Columbia Pictures for it with the two later settling.
+Some of the movie’s characters are based on real people.
+Terry Malloy’s character was inspired by Anthony DiVincenzo, who testified before a real-life Waterfront Commission and was ostracized for it.
+The film was made based on what seemed to be his story, leading DiVincenzo to sue Columbia Pictures.
+They later settled.

-The movie has received critical acclaim since its release; it was a box office success and it received eight Academy Awards, including Best Picture, Best Actor for Marlon Brando and Best Director for Elia Kazan.
+The movie received critical acclaim upon release.
+It was a box office success and won eight Academy Awards, including Best Picture, Best Actor for Marlon Brando, and Best Director for Elia Kazan.

-Elia Kazan is a masterful director; he makes the best of his actors, bringing out the drama and emotions needed to push the message across to the viewer.
+Elia Kazan is a masterful director, drawing the best from his actors and delivering the drama and emotion needed to push the story’s message.

 0 comments: